Awarded in PX3 Prix de la Photographie Paris

-I am very pleased to be informed that the image I shot, titled ‘Rush Hour’, came in third place, in the Nature Category of the 12th PX3 Paris Photography Prize competition.
+I am very pleased to be informed that the image I shot, titled ‘Rush Hour’, received 'Gold', in the Underwater category, and 'Bronze' in the Nature category, of the 12th PX3 Paris Photography Prize competition.
 There is a winner’s exhibition at the Espace Beaurepaire in Paris from 10-14 July.
 With a bit of luck, this image may be curated at the exhibition.